fatmab2809/video-conference-app/README.md

+# Microsoft Engage Challenge

+## Introduction
-## Made using React and WebRTC
+Video Conferencing Web Application made using React Native and WebRTC.
+It allows the user to create a Room, share the URL with another user and enables peer to peer connection.
+As of now, only two people can join the same room and video chat.

-To run the application on your computer-
+## To run the application on your computer-

 1. Clone the Repository
 ```